Updated June 10, 2026

-Ordering the wrong part wastes time and money.
+Ordering the wrong part wastes time and money: a return shipment, a restocking fee, and your vehicle sitting another week.
+Nearly every wrong-part story traces back to one missing detail, usually trim or engine.
 The fix is simple: give your parts supplier enough detail to confirm exact fitment before anything ships.
-Here’s how.
+Here’s how, step by step.

 “2015 Honda Civic” isn’t always enough.
-The trim (LX, EX, Sport, etc.) can change brakes, suspension, and trim pieces.
-Write down all four.
+The trim (LX, EX, Sport, and so on) can change brakes, suspension, wheels, mirrors, and trim pieces.
+A higher trim often means bigger rotors or different electronics than the base model of the exact same car.

 2. Know your engine

-Two cars can look identical but have different engines — and different belts, filters, pumps, and alternators.
-Your engine size (like “2.4L”) is on the engine bay sticker or in your owner’s manual.
+Two cars can look identical and have different engines, which means different belts, filters, pumps, alternators, and exhaust parts.
+Your engine size (like 2.4L) is usually on a sticker in the engine bay or in the owner’s manual, and the eighth character of your VIN encodes it too.

 3. Use your VIN

 The VIN (Vehicle Identification Number) is the 17-character code that uniquely identifies your vehicle’s build.
 Find it through the windshield on the driver’s side, or on the door-jamb sticker.
-The VIN is the most reliable way to nail down exact fitment — see our guide on how to read your VIN.
+The VIN is the most reliable way to nail down exact fitment because it captures the engine, the build configuration, and the production date, which catches mid-year design changes that year, make, and model miss entirely.
+See our guide on how to read your VIN.

 4. Identify the actual part

-- If the old part has a part number printed on it, that’s gold.
+• If the old part has a part number printed or stamped on it, that’s gold.
+Manufacturers cross-reference part numbers directly, no guessing involved.

-- If not, describe the symptom (noise, leak, warning light) and the location.
+• If not, describe the symptom (noise, leak, warning light) and the location as precisely as you can.

-- A clear photo of the worn part helps confirm the match.
+• A clear photo of the worn part helps confirm the match, especially for brackets, sensors, and trim pieces that go by several names.

 5. Confirm before you buy